Musala Lakes: Location

-Administratively, the belong to Samokov Municipality of Sofia Province.
+Administratively, the group of lakes belongs to Samokov Municipality of Sofia Province.
 The seven Musala lakes are situated in the homonymous cirque and belong to the basin of the river Musalenska Bistritsa, a tributary of the Iskar.
 To the east is situated the summit of Deno (2,790 m), to the southeast is Irechek (2,852 m), to the south are Musala (2,925 m) and Malka Musala (2,902 m), to the west is the valley of Beli Iskar river.

-The lakes are formed in three interconnected cascading cirques, giving rise to the glacial valley of the Musalenska Bistritsa, which starts at Rila's highest summit Musala and reaches the winter resort of Borovets further downstream in norther direction, in the northern foothills of Rila.
+The lakes are formed in three interconnected cascading cirques, giving rise to the glacial valley of the Musalenska Bistritsa, which starts at Rila's highest summit Musala and reaches the winter resort of Borovets further downstream in a northern direction, in the northern foothills of Rila.
 The first cirque, measuring 740 × 490 m, hosts the first lake.
 The second, third and fourth lakes are located on three levels in the second cascade cirque Aleko.
 The next three lakes are located in another cascading cirque measuring 1500 × 500 m, known as the Karakashev cirque.
 The connection of the last two circuses takes place between the fourth and seventh lakes.